ros2/design/articles/external_qos_file.md

 #### Deadline

-If the node is not listening to "deadline missed" events for that endpoint, modifying it externally won't have any effect.
+If the node is not listening to "deadline missed" events for that entity, modifying it externally won't have any effect.
 For nodes that are using this feature, allowing to externally configure it makes sense.

 #### Liveliness and liveliness_lease_duration